 Declaration of originality

 All dissertations must include an anti-plagiarism declaration immediately after the Proforma, preferably on the same page if there is room.
-Cut and paste the text below, then edit the highlighted details to apply to you.
 The declaration must have exactly the following syntax:

 I [Name] of [College], being a candidate for Part II of the Computer Science Tripos, hereby declare that this dissertation and the work described in it are my own work, unaided except as may be specified below, and that the dissertation does not contain material that has already been used to any substantial extent for a comparable purpose.
 Signed [signature] Date [date]